 The best onboarding programs work because they’re specific and uniquely relevant to your company and your new hire.
 But that doesn’t mean you need to build yours from scratch.

 Onboarding templates provide structure and inspire ideas; they’re a great starting point and can easily be tweaked.
-We’ve rounded up a collection of diverse, high-quality onboarding templates and checklists from around the web—alongside some of our best onboarding tips and tricks—to help you design your own.
+We’ve rounded up a collection of diverse, high-quality onboarding templates and checklists (you can grab our favorite, below) from around the web—alongside some of our best onboarding tips and tricks—to help you design your own.

 Onboarding should be tailored to each new hire, but there are some universal elements.